 - Lesions.
 They can happen if you have had a lesion on the outside of your genitals.

 - External irritation.
-It is basically caused by vaginal douches that are done too often or from using some kind of product.
+Commonly brought on by excessively frequent vaginal douching or from using some irritating product.

 - Hormonal effects.

 - Some medications, such as those used for cancer treatment.
 Unfortunately these products can cause side effects such as bladder irritation.

 The doctor will review the medical history of the patient and will ask some questions on how frequently they urinate.
 She or he will also ask if the patient experiences these symptoms at any other times.

 They may examine the abdominal area as well as the external genitals.
 Women require a gynecological exam.

 The doctor will also request a urine sample.
 He or she will then send the samples to the laboratory to be examined under a microscope.
 They will be able to verify the presence or absence of blood.
 If there is a bacterial infection, the laboratory will find it by examining cultures in the urine sample.
 This will also allow them to identify the bacteria causing it.

 The main treatment for pain when urinating cause by infection is a course of antibiotics, which can usually.
 Still, it is important to know the root causes of the infection.
 In any case, experts suggest drinking a lot of water.
 This will greatly reduce the discomfort that pain when urinating causes.